EffectOrientedProgramming/book/Chapters/06_Errors.md

 Wonderful!
 We have specific messages for all relevant error cases.
 However, this still suffers from downsides that become more painful as the codebase grows.

-- The signature of `currentTemperature` does not alert us that it might fail
+- We do not know if `currentTemperature` can fail
-- If we realize it can fail, we must dig through the implementation to discover the multiple failure values
+- Once we know it can fail, we must dig through the documentation or implementation to discover the different possibilities
-- We never have certainty about the failure paths of our full application, or any subset of it.
+- Because every function that is called by `currentTemperature` can call other functions, which can call other functions, and so on, we are never sure that we have found all the failure paths in our application

 ## More Problems with Exceptions

-Many languages use *exceptions* for handling errors.
-An exception *throws* out of the current execution path to locate a user-written *handler* to deal with the error.

-Exceptions have problems:
+Exceptions have other problems:

-1. They aren't typed.
-   Java's checked exceptions provide a small amount of type information, but it's not that helpful compared to a full type system.
-   Unchecked exceptions provide no information at all.

-1. Because they are handled dynamically, the only way to ensure your program won't crash is by testing it through all possible execution paths.
-A statically-typed error management solution can ensure---at compile time---that all errors are handled.
+1. The only way to ensure your program won't crash is by testing it through all possible execution paths.

-1. They do not scale, because it is difficult to know what exceptions a function can throw.
-   {{Need to think about this more to make the case.}}

-1. Difficult or impossible to retry an operation if it fails.
+1. It is difficult or impossible to retry an operation if it fails.
-   Java {{and Scala?}} use the "termination" model of exception handling.
-   This assumes the error is so critical there's no way to get back to where the exception occurred.
-   If you're performing an operation that you'd like to retry if it fails, exceptions don't help much.

-Exceptions were a valiant attempt to produce a consistent error-reporting interface, and they are definitely better than what came before.
+Exceptions were a valiant attempt to produce a consistent error-reporting interface, and they are better than what came before.
-But they don't end up solving the problem very well, and you just don't know what you're going to get when you use exceptions.
+You just don't know what you're going to get when you use exceptions.

 ## ZIO Error Handling